tinybirdco/demo_versions/README.md

 Now you should have all the changes from your child Environment in your IDE.
 Next we are going to introduce the Versioning controls so that these changes can be rolled out without breaking the existing production applications.

-1. In the two Pipes we have edited, increment the resource Version at the top of the file - it should now be `VERSION 2`
+1. In the Pipes we have edited, increment the resource Version at the top of the file - it should now be `VERSION 1`
-2. Open the `.tinyenv` file and increment the data project Version - `VERSION=0.0.2`
+2. Open the `.tinyenv` file and increment the data project Version - `VERSION=0.0.1`
 3. Create a new deploy subdirectory matching this version, and copy the cd-deploy.sh file from the previous version into it.
-4. Change the `tb pipe populate` command to match the version that will be created, so it should be like `tb pipe populate events_by_tags_1s_mv__v2 --node events_by_tags_1s_0 --wait`
+4. Change the `tb pipe populate` commands to match the version that will be created, so they should be like `tb pipe populate events_by_tags_1s_mv__v1 --node events_by_tags_1s_0 --wait`
 5. You can compare your changes to those in the files in the example PR [here](https://github.com/tinybirdco/demo_versions/pull/2/files)

 Now that we have our versioning instructions in place, you can commit the changes to your branch, push the branch to Github, and create a pull request out of it.